 If you specify a value of -1 in bytes 11-12, the monitor automatically decides where to load the resident library, finding the first free space large enough to hold the library, starting from the top of memory.
+This is called a fixed resident library.
 The library file does not have to reside in account [0,1]; however, the file type must be .LIB.

-If you specify a value of 0 in bytes 11-12, and you add the library neither read/write nor /STAY, the monitor calculates an address for the library when it is actually needed.
+If you specify a value of -2 in bytes 11-12, and you add the library neither read /write nor /STAY, the monitor calculates an address for the library when it is actually needed, as it does for a value of 0.
+This is called an unrestricted floating resident library.
 This type of library has the following restrictions:

-- Only 1 such resident library may be mapped by a program at any time - o A program mapping to the library must be running under the NULL run-time system. - o The maximum size of the library is 28K words. - o The start address for mapping the library may not be any higher than:
+- A program mapping to the library must be running under the NULL run-time system. - The maximum size of the library is 255K words.